 After my 30th birthday, my life practically changed.

-One of the wrong impression people have about online businesses is the belief that you’re definitely going to make it big as soon as you start an online business.
+One of the wrong impression Nigerians have about online businesses is the belief that you’re definitely going to make it big as soon as you start an online business.

 There’s going to be times you feel like giving up…

-But trust me, putting all your effort and making your online business to turn out successful is going to be one of the most rewarding experience you’ll ever have as an entrepreneur.
+But truth is, putting all your effort and making your online business to turn out successful is going to be one of the most rewarding experience you’ll ever have as an entrepreneur.

-So this is me telling you, whenever you feel like giving up on your online business, please understand it’s a familiar feeling.
+So this is me telling you, whenever you feel like giving up on your online business, understand you’re not the only one going through this.